 Students may receive a diploma any time through the school year upon completion of their graduation requirements.
 Students must meet the graduation requirements for the school where they are actually enrolled.
-Cisco students in good standing, as determined by CISD administration, have the option of participating in the graduation ceremony at the CLC or at CHS.
-Students planning to participate in the graduation at CHS must meet the same deadlines as students on the CHS camps.
+Cisco students in good standing, as determined by CISD administration, have the option of participating in the graduation ceremony at the CLC.